The Original Woman in a Refrigerator

 . . .
 So yeah folks, in case you couldn’t read between the lines there, Conway really didn’t like Gwen Stacy; he much preferred Mary Jane.
 Which begs the question: Why?

 Well, why do any of us like (or dislike) anything?
 We can try to rationalize it, but most of the time it comes down to “I like what I like because I like it.”
 Conway’s preference of MJ over Gwen is a fairly perfect example of this.
-He can say he disliked Gwen; he can say liked MJ; but he can’t offer any real objective reasons for why—he just likes what he likes.
+He can say he disliked Gwen; he can say MJ was the superior candidate to be Pete’s girl; but he can’t offer any real objective reasons for why—he just likes what he likes.

 Conway keeps insisting MJ was a better character, a better foil, but based on what?
 Stan didn’t really flesh out either character.
 If anything, MJ got even less service than Gwen did.
 All we knew about MJ was that she was Anna Watson’s niece, she was pretty, and that she liked to party and call guys “tiger.”
 Seriously, did I miss anything?
 Mary Jane was not enrolled in college and almost never expressed an interest in anything serious in the sixty-plus issues before Gerry took over.